Let's make sure the marsh is an important part of the 2024 Comprehensive Plan

-The update process for the all important 20 year plan for the future of Edmonds has begun.
-Because the plan "is likely to have a significant adverse impact..” an Environmental Impact Statement (EIS) is required.
-Comments from the public on what should be in the EIS (called scoping) will be accepted until September 10.
-The city's Request for Comments document (*see below) has more detail.
+The update process for the all-important 20-year plan for the future of Edmonds has begun.
+Because the plan "is likely to have a significant adverse impact” an Environmental Impact Statement (EIS) is required.

-Scoping comments are being requested and evaluated now.
+Scoping comments are being evaluated now.
 Following scoping, the EIS itself will be written.
 It will include the environmental elements identified during this scoping process.

 Suggested actions:

-1. Please attend one or more of the public feedback events to emphasize the importance of the environment and the Marsh.
-The meetings listed below have already been held but the city has now scheduled a new set of meetings.
-You can see the list HERE on the Edmonds Comp plan website.
+1. Please attend one or more of the public feedback events to emphasize the importance of the environment and the marsh.
+You can see the list of meetings HERE on the Edmonds Comp Plan website.

 2. Please submit comments in your own words to the effect that "protecting and restoring the Edmonds Marsh and Unocal property needs to play an important role in City planning”.
 Other important environmental elements can be emphasized by selecting some or all from the list below.
 Comments can be submitted by emailing compplanupdate@edmonds.wa.us.